 Most cats aren't trained to relieve themselves at a rest stop.
 Therefore, must-have (but not the most pleasant) items include a cat litter box, fresh litter, and a scoop.
-Traveling with your cat isn't the time to introduce her to a new type of litter, so use her regular brand in a travel-friendly jug with an easy-to-pour spout.
+Traveling with your cat isn't the time to introduce them to a new type of litter, so use your regular brand in a travel-friendly jug with an easy-to-pour spout.
 Petfinder suggests stopping every two to three hours for bathroom and water breaks.

 ID and Photos

 Before leaving home, confirm that your cat's collar and ID tag are secure.
 In the event your cat escapes, have recent photos on hand to share with locals as well as on social media.
 If you make a pit stop somewhere to let your cat out of their carrier and relieve themselves , make sure that the windows are not down for her to escape.

 Veterinarian Contact Information